 1999-2000, (Summers) University of Wales, Aberystwyth: Research Assistant to P. A. Singh Ghuman (Head of Education Department and Chair of Ethnic Minority Education) for his book, Double Loyalties: South Asian Adolescents in the West (University of Wales Press, 2003)Papers Presented: Conferences, Lectures, and Invited Talks

-November, 2014, ‘The “Real Pioneers” of Indian Music Studies in the West’, Society for Ethnomusicology, Annual Meeting, Indiana (IN)
+November, 2013, ‘The “Real Pioneers” of Indian Music Studies in the West’, paper presented at the Society for Ethnomusicology’s 58th Annual Meeting in Indianapolis, Indiana.
+Hosted by Indiana University Bloomington.

 September 2011, Invited speaker at International Interdisciplinary Conference, “Staging Empire-the 1911 Imperial durbar at Delhi” jointly hosted by the German Historical Institute, London and the Department of History at Manchester Metropolitan University (UK)